How to travel to Iraqi Kurdistan

 Cigarettes cost IQD 1,000.
 These are packs of 20 but are twice as thin as normal.
 That’s all the Kurds smoke!
 A normal package costs 2,000 IQD

-There is no need to negotiate as a general rule in comparison with other countries in the Middle East (be aware that this may be different in federal Iraq).
+There is no need to bargain in comparison with other countries in the Middle East (be aware that this may be different in federal Iraq).
 Even taxis often offer the real prices.
 It may be that some inflate them a little for long journeys but always reasonably.

 One of the only things you will have to negotiate will be your nights at the hotel.
 Prices are not often displayed on the net.
 I used to ask the locals for the prices of those I was interested in before going there.